Hanging Up

 Hanging Up is a 2000 American comedy drama film about a trio of sisters bonding over their curmudgeon father, with whom none are close.
 It is directed by Diane Keaton, who also stars alongside Meg Ryan, Lisa Kudrow, and Walter Matthau (in his final film role).
 The screenplay by Delia and Nora Ephron is based on Delia's 1995 novel.
 It was released in the United States on February 18, 2000, and received negative reviews from critics.
 Hanging Up was Keaton's final directorial effort before her death on October 11, 2025.

 Plot

-Georgia Mozell, Eve Marks and Maddy Mozell are adult sisters.
-Self-obsessed Georgia is the editor of her wildly successful self-titled women's magazine.
-Maddy is a vacuous soap opera actress who has always struggled for her own identity.
-Party planner Eve struggles to balance her family life with her career while also caring for their father.
+Self-obsessed Georgia Mozell is the editor of her wildly successful self-titled women's magazine.
+Her sister Maddy is a vacuous soap opera actress who has always struggled to find her own identity.
+Their youngest sister, Eve Marks, struggles to balance her family life with her career while also caring for their father.
 All three sisters are still wounded by their parents' divorce after many years of acrimony, a split that resulted in their mother Pat essentially abandoning them all.

 Despite being as busy with her own life as the others, Eve is the only one of the three who deals with the long-term hospitalization of their cantankerous 79-year-old father Lou Mozell when he enters the early stages of dementia and has to be hospitalized.
 Lou has a history of alcoholism and womanizing, and, despite a hurtful incident years earlier, Eve takes charge of her father's care.
 In addition to answering his frequent, often incoherent phone calls, she visits him in the hospital nearly every day.
 Maddy occasionally visits as well, but also saddles Eve with the care of her large dog Buck.
 Eve is so distracted that she has a car accident with Dr. Omar Kunundar.

 Flashbacks show Eve, Maddy and Georgia visiting Lou one Christmas after he attempted suicide after Pat left him.
 Eve confronts her mother, who admits that she had children only because she believed that having children was what was normal, but eventually discovered that it was not what she actually wanted out of life.
 She goes back to her father, and they go shopping together for a Christmas tree.
 Lou's joyful nature helps Eve to forget the pain of her mother's rejection.